 - 1) Waste and recycling containers shall be integrated within in the building or entirely screened from view.
 [Ord.
 2010-022] - 2) Loading docks, service areas and trash disposal facilities shall not face usable open space areas, a street frontage or an abutting residential neighborhood unless screened from view or integrated within a building.
 [Ord.
-2010-022] - Trash collection and other services shall be accessed through the alley.
+2010-022] - Trash collection and other services shall be accessed through the alley or other vehicular use areas behind buildings.
 [Ord.
 2010-022]